API Reference

 Examples

-# Basic usage httprunner api-tests.http # Multiple files httprunner auth.http users.http posts.http # Discovery mode with logging httprunner --discover --verbose --log test-results.log # Environment-specific testing httprunner api-tests.http --env production --log prod-test.log
+# Basic usage httprunner api-tests.http # Multiple files httprunner auth.http users.http posts.http # Verbose mode with pretty-printed JSON httprunner api-tests.http --verbose --pretty-json # Discovery mode with logging httprunner --discover --verbose --log test-results.log # Generate summary report (defaults to markdown) httprunner api-tests.http --report # Generate HTML summary report httprunner api-tests.http --report html # Generate markdown summary report (explicit) httprunner api-tests.http --report markdown # Environment-specific testing with formatted JSON output and HTML report httprunner api-tests.http --env production --verbose --pretty-json --log prod-test.log --report html

 HTTP File Syntax